yswcyswc/yswcyswc.github.io/_posts/2023-12-21-CMU course review.md

 - **79262 Modern China: From the Birth of Mao ... to Now**

+> Reflection: 57 units.

 ### Fall 2024

-- **36225 Introduction to Probability Theory**: an introductory probability class, fairly easy overall.
-The tests were reasonable and the lectures were pretty important since they cover a lot of proofs that help you understand the theories. _(I spent around 8 hours every week)_
+- **36-225 Introduction to Probability Theory**: an introductory probability class, fairly easy overall.
+The tests were reasonable (not the easiest though) and the lectures were pretty important since they cover a lot of proofs that help you understand the theories.
+I liked the professor's way of teaching, extremely efficient and straight to the point._(I spent around 8 hours every week)_

-- **21241 Matrices and Linear Transformation**: This class was a highly frustrating experience for me.
+- **21-241 Matrices and Linear Transformation**: This class was a frustrating experience for me.
 The grading scheme is particularly problematic, as it allows no partial credit for small mistakes—a significant issue given the complexity of matrix operations.
 For example, a minor sign error can result in losing 20% of the exam grade.
 The course content felt unengaging, and the final exam consisted of 25 multiple-choice questions, which I found unrepresentative of the subject.
 I don’t believe this exam format effectively evaluates students' understanding of the material or their mathematical ability in linear algebra.
+For some reason, the prof refused to give any stats for exams, but I predict that the median class score is a C at the end of the semester.
 Despite dedicating approximately 9 hours each week to studying, I felt the structure of the course hindered meaningful learning and assessment.

-- **15150 Principles of Functional Programming**: dropped, but I did find it interesting.
-I felt like understanding everything in lecture but still don't know how to do the homework problems.
+- **15-150 Principles of Functional Programming**: dropped, but the content itself was interesting.
+The problem is I felt I understood everything in lecture but still didn't know how to do the homework problems.

-- **36200 Reasoning with Data**: an easy statistics class. _(I spent around 3 hours every week)_
+- **36-200 Reasoning with Data**: an easy statistics class. _(I spent around 3 hours every week)_

-- **67262 Database Design and Development**: a database course that starts off with data querying in SQL, and then moved on to database design, normalization, and noSQL (mongoDB).
-It was an okay class. _(I spent around 9 hours every week)_
+- **67-262 Database Design and Development**: a database course that started with data querying in SQL (subqueries, windows, triggers...), and then moved on to database design (normalization, functional dependencies...), and noSQL (mongoDB).
+It was an ok class and Raja was a caring prof. _(I spent around 9 hours every week)_

-- **99367 IDEATE: Pragmatic photography**: a photography class that teaches you the basics.
+- **99-367 IDEATE: Pragmatic photography**: a photography class that teaches you the basics.
 Would recommend. _(I spent around 5 hours for 2 weeks)_

 - **94329 Asian Strategies**: a fun politics/international relations mini.
 The class was way too fast paced with heavy readings, requiring a fair amount of commitment.
 But I did enjoy everything we covered. _(I spent around 6 hours every week)_

 - **57337 Sound Recording**: a fun music mini.
 The class was chill with friendly TAs and Prof Riccardo was extremely nice.
 The homework deadlines were super generous. _(I spent around 5 hours every week)_

-> Reflection: I didn't really enjoy this light semester.
+> Reflection: I didn't really enjoy this semester, despite its workload being light (52 units).
 My study motivation was extremely low and even lower after I dropped 15150, a decision which I regret.
 I also applied to quite a few companies and got rejected from all.
 I recall experiencing a lot of self-doubt, missing my parents and friends back home, and feeling homesick for no apparent reasons.
 I also procrastinated a lot in all of my assignments simply due to a lack of interest in any of the classes (apart from 36225 i guess?).
 I hated being stuck in Pittsburgh, the consistent rainy weathers, and the 4pm sunsets.

 ## Freshman Year